 4 Ways to Boost Sales with Marketing Automation

-If you’re a marketer considering automation software, your boss is probably echoing what Cuba Gooding Jr. said in the movie Jerry McGuire:
+If you’re a marketer considering automation software, your boss always looking to boost sales and is probably echoing what Cuba Gooding Jr. said in the movie Jerry McGuire:

 “Show me the money.”

 According to Gleanster, 77% of CMOs at top-performing companies say their primary reason for implementing marketing automation is to increase revenue.
 When sales and marketing join to leverage customer data and rally around well-nurtured prospects, growth seems obvious.

 But how exactly does marketing automation help you close more deals?